· ·

 Can Mastitis Be Treated Without Antibiotics?

-If you develop a serious infection and have to take antibiotics, make sure to supplement with probiotics and fermented foods to lower your chances of also developing a yeast infection.
+If you develop a serious infection and have to take antibiotics, make sure to supplement with probiotics and fermented foods to lower your chances of also getting a yeast infection.

-Yeast infections are very common after taking antibiotics.
+Yeast infections are super common after taking antibiotics.

 Foods And Supplements To Fight Yeast Infection: